-Important

-information about

-three Federal

-programs that

-complement the

-FEHB Program

-First, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
+Important information about Four Federal programs that First, the Federal Flexible Spending Account Program , also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
 You pay less in taxes so you save money.
+Participating employees save an average of about 30% on products and services they routinely pay for out-of-pocket. complement the FEHB Program Second, the Federal Employees Dental and Vision Insurance Program (FEDVIP) provides comprehensive dental and vision insurance at competitive group rates.
+There are several plans from which to choose.
+Under FEDVIP you may choose self only, self plus one, or self and family coverage for yourself and any eligible dependents.
+Third, the Federal Long Term Care Insurance Program (FLTCIP) can help cover long term care costs, which are not covered under the FEHB Program.
+Fourth, the Federal Employees' Group Life Insurance Program (FEGLI) can help protect your family from burdensome funeral costs and the unexpected loss of your income.
+The Federal Flexible S care expenses.
+You pay less in taxes so you save money.
 Participating employees save an average of about 30% on products and services they routinely pay for out-of-pocket.
 Second, the Federal Employees Dental and Vision Insurance Program (FEDVIP) provides comprehensive dental and vision insurance at competitive group rates.
 There are several plans from which to choose.
 Under FEDVIP you may choose self only, self plus one, or self and family coverage for yourself and any eligible dependents.
 Third, the Federal Long Term Care Insurance Program (FLTCIP) can help cover long term care costs, which are not covered under the FEHB Program.

-The Federal Flexible Spending Account Program - FSAFEDS

-What is an FSA?
+Fourth, the Federal Employees' Group Life Insurance Program (FEGLI) can help protect What is an FSA?
 It is an account where you contribute money from your salary BEFORE taxes are withheld, then incur eligible expenses and get reimbursed.
 You pay less in taxes so you save money.
 Annuitants are not eligible to enroll.

 There are three types of FSAs offered by FSAFEDS.
 Each type has a minimum annual election of \$100.
-The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,550 per person.
+The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,600 per person.
 The maximum annual election for a dependent care flexible spending account (DCFSA) is \$5,000 per household.